samy-ghebache/DzTweets_pipeline/README.md

 → wlad
 • Suffixes h, ha must be deleted when the radical is two letters or more.
 For example, khatih → khati, katiha → khati
 Standard Arabic and Dz Arabic are written using specific Arabic script.

+Don't forget to star the Repo ma friend !!